 Consider your options

-Continue reading to discover the advantages, risks, and additional guidelines for each procedure.
+Continue reading to discover each procedure’s advantages, risks, and additional guidelines.

 Expectations for Laser Hair Removal

 Laser hair removal employs high-temperature lasers that emit low levels of radiation.
 The goal is to cause sufficient damage to hair follicles to significantly retard hair growth.
 Although the effects of laser therapy last longer than at-home hair removal methods such as shaving, the results are not permanent.
 Multiple treatments are required for permanent hair removal.

 Electrolysis vs Laser Hair Removal – Benefits of Laser Hair Removal

 Laser hair removal can be performed virtually anywhere on the face and body except the eye area.
 This makes the procedure flexible in its applications.
 Additionally, there is minimal to no recovery time involved.
 After each operation, regular activities can be resumed.